JuliaTagBot/QWTwPlot.jl/README.md

 This is another 2D plotting tool for Julia language.
 It is based on (my) `qwtw` `"C"` library, which is based on `qwt` library which is based on `QT` library.

-Current version should work both for `Windows` and for `Linux`.
+Current version should work for `Windows` and for `Linux`.

 how to install it
 ----------------------------
 * install `qwtw` library using instructions from here https://github.com/ig-or/qwtw
-* in Julia command prompt, run 	`Pkg.clone("https://github.com/ig-or/qwtwplot")`
+* in Julia command prompt, run 	`Pkg.clone("https://github.com/ig-or/qwtwplot.jl")`
-* look at usage example https://github.com/ig-or/qwtwplot/blob/master/src/qwexample.jl
+* look at usage example https://github.com/ig-or/qwtwplot.jl/blob/master/src/qwexample.jl
 * and let the force be with you

+A hope to add some additional info and usage examples on project WIKI page here  https://github.com/ig-or/qwtwplot.jl/wiki

 Another description
 ----------------------------